NLendvoy/DenLEDs/README.md

 ## How to use:
 1. Set up STM32 ST-Link
+2. Download all files from the repository and place them in a folder named "LEDExample"
+3. Open the project in an IDE (I use Keil uVision5)
-2. Compile and build the program in Keil uVision5
+4. Compile and build the program
-3. Connect to the STM32F100 Discovery board with ST-Link
+5. Connect to the STM32F100 Discovery board with ST-Link
-4. Program board using ST-Link dashboard
+6. Select "Target" then select "Program" from the dropdown options.

 At this point, the board is programmed and ready to use.